Tsimane - Pluma Lodge

 There is the possibility of fishing the upper Pluma and Itirisama Rivers.
 When fishing the upper Pluma and Itirisama Rivers, all the fishing is done by walking and wading upstream.
 Long hikes are necessary to reach the upper sections of the rivers to access better fishing areas.

-Click here for Heli-Fishing Program.
+Click here for the Heli-Fishing Program.

 Pluma River Lodge